jeg1972/kickstart/README.md

-# Linux Kickstart Configurations
+# Linux Kickstart Configuration Files
 A collection of Kickstart files for deploying various Linux distros.
+At the moment, we have...

+* CentOS 7